How to Write a Pitch Deck as Advised by VCs (2024)

 If you only make your pitch deck based on best practices, you’re just doing what everybody else does.
 Which means… you’ve already lost your chance.
 You have to do things differently.

 This article wil skip the basics of common best practices or what is a pitch deck and draw deep insights from the advice of seasoned VCs.
+And if you want to skip the theory, go see these successful pitch deck examples to steal ideas from.

 Now let’s make a killer pitch deck that's better than 99% of those out there.